Click a toggle below to view our policies.

 - If your dog exhibits any vomiting and/or diarrhea or just seems “off”, we ask that you keep your dog at home until symptoms have cleared.

-- We will give up to 3 medications to your dog.
-As our staff is very careful to ensure each dog receives its medication a $3 administration fee will apply.
-All medication must come clearly marked in a pill box or secure container – no baggies please.
-For all medication please provide: Dog’s name, name of medication, strength, dosage, reason for medication.
-We can only accept the number of pills needed for a stay plus one extra day to allow for travel delays.
+- We will administer up to five medications to your dog.
+As our staff is very careful to ensure each dog receives its medication a fee of $3 per administration will apply.
+All medication must be provided in the original container from the pharmacy, labeled with your pet’s name and the correct dosage.

-- We do not require dogs to be spayed or neutered however, intact dogs over the age of 6 months maybe restricted to field play only (no shared run) in which case will be charged the non-social rate.
+- We do not require dogs to be spayed or neutered, however, intact dogs over the age of six months maybe restricted to field play only (no shared run) in which case will be charged the non-social rate.
 In any case, intact dogs are not allowed to be with other intact dogs of either sex.

 How to book a service